mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/inconsistent-open-attributes-exception.md

 ---
-title: "InconsistentOpenAttributesException class | QSYS API Reference Guide"
+title: "InconsistentOpenAttributesException class"
 description: "The following Open attributes were inconsistent with the Query File: -attributes- exception. "
-last_modified_at: 2024-07-09T17:00:49Z
+last_modified_at: 2024-07-29T23:19:52Z
 ---

 The following Open attributes were inconsistent with the Query File: -attributes- exception.